Skip to main content

 PSII Supercomplex Regulation

-Plants have evolved a great ability to absorb light over the entire visible range of the spectra.
+Plants have evolved a great ability to absorb light over the entire visible range of the spectrum.
 Can they absorb too much energy?
 The answer is yes, so plants have developed many ways to protect themselves.
 IF too much light is absorbed, the pH gradient developed across the thylakoid membranes becomes greater.
 This is sensed by a protein, PsbS, and through subsequent conformational changes transmitted through the light-harvesting antennae, the excess light energy is dissipated as thermal energy.
-Mutants lacking PsbS showed decreased seed yield, a sign that it became less adaptable under conditions of stress (such as exposure to rapidly fluctuating light levels).
-Molecules called xanthophylls and other carotenoids such as zeaxanthin are also important in excess energy dissipation.
-These molecules appear to cause excited state chlorophyll (a singlet-like excited state dioxygen) to become deexcited.
-Without the xanthophylls, the excited state chlorophyll could deexcite by transfer of energy to ground state triplet dioxygen, promoting it to the singlet, reactive state, which through electron acquisition, could also be converted to superoxide.
-These reactive oxygen species (ROS) can lead to oxidative damage to proteins, lipids, and nucleic acids, alteration in gene transcription, and even programmed cell death.
+Mutants lacking PsbS showed decreased seed yield, a sign that they became less adaptable under stress conditions (such as exposure to rapidly fluctuating light levels).
+Molecules called xanthophylls and other carotenoids, such as zeaxanthin, are also important in excess energy dissipation.
+These molecules appear to cause excited chlorophyll (a singlet-like excited state dioxygen) to become deexcited.
+Without the xanthophylls, the excited state chlorophyll could deexcite by transferring energy to ground state triplet dioxygen, promoting it to the singlet, reactive state, which could also be converted to superoxide through electron acquisition.
+These reactive oxygen species (ROS) can lead to oxidative damage to proteins, lipids, and nucleic acids, as well as alterations in gene transcription and even programmed cell death.
 Carotenoids can also act as ROS scavengers.
-Hence both heat dissipation and inhibition of the formation of ROS (by such molecules as vitamin E) are both mechanisms of defense against excessive solar energy
+Hence, both heat dissipation and the inhibition of ROS formation (by molecules such as vitamin E) are mechanisms of defense against excessive solar energy.

-Given that both plants and animals must be protected from ROS, antioxidant molecules made by plants may prove to protect humans from diseases such as cancer, cardiovascular disease, and general inflammatory diseases, all of which have been shown to involve oxidative damage to biological molecules.
-Humans, who can't synthesize the variety and amounts of antioxidants that are found in plants, are healthier when they consume large amounts of plant products.
-These phytomolecules also have other properties, including regulation of gene transcription which can also have a significant effect on disease propensity.
+Given that both plants and animals must be protected from ROS, antioxidant molecules made by plants protect humans from diseases such as cancer, cardiovascular disease, and general inflammatory diseases, all of which have been shown to involve oxidative damage to biological molecules.
+Humans, who can't synthesize the variety and amounts of antioxidants found in plants, are healthier when they consume large amounts of plant products.
+These phytomolecules also possess other properties, including the regulation of gene transcription, which can have a significant impact on disease propensity.

 Plants have to respond to different qualities and quantities of light.
-When light is low, they seek to maximize light capture.
-Too much light could damage a plant so molecular adaptions are made to prevent it.
-Part of the regulation occurs in the stoichiometry of the supercomplex by altering the antenna protein (the LHCs) composition.
-The most abundant component of the complex is C2S2M2 and C2S2M.
-C2S and C2S2 increase as an adaption to increasing levels of light.
+When light levels are low, they strive to maximize light capture.
+Too much light could damage a plant, so molecular adaptations are made to prevent it.
+Part of the regulation occurs in the supercomplex's stoichiometry by altering the composition of the antenna proteins (the LHCs).
+The most abundant components of the complex are C2S2M2 and C2S2M.
+C2S and C2S2 increase as an adaptation to increasing levels of light.

-Light levels can also promote grana membrane association mediated by interactions of a PSII-LHCII supercomplex (PSII-LHCIIsc) on one thylakoid membrane interacting with a PSII-LHCIIsc on an adjacent thylakoid membrane to form a large PSII-LHCIIsc dimer.
+Light levels can also promote the association of grana membranes mediated by interactions between a PSII-LHCII supercomplex (PSII-LHCIIsc) on one thylakoid membrane and a PSII-LHCIIsc on an adjacent thylakoid membrane, forming a large PSII-LHCIIsc dimer.
 The structure and properties of paired PSII-LHCIIsc are illustrated in Figure \(\PageIndex{14}\).

 paired PSII–LHCII supercomplexes mediate the stacking of plant thylakoid membraneFig1.svg